 SHIP is Statewide

 SHIP is a comprehensive health strategy coordinated across all of Minnesota's 87 counties and 10 tribal nations.
 SHIP is statewide, with the Minnesota legislature providing $17.5 million in funding per year to support critical primary prevention activities led by local public and tribal health partners.
+The context areas for this round of funding include;

 How SHIP Works